 Change & Cancellation Fees for Turkish Award Tickets

-Turkish Airlines has a very reasonable change and cancellation policy for award tickets.
-If you change or cancel before check-in, there is a small $25 fee to get your miles back.
-After check-in or if you simply don’t show up for your flight, there is a $50 fee.
+Turkish Airlines recently updated its change and cancellation policy for award tickets.
+If you change or cancel before check-in, there is a $70 fee to get your miles back.
+After check-in or if you simply don't show up for your flight, there is a $150 fee.
 You can change or cancel over the phone and miles will be redeposited into your account after paying the fee.

 How to Earn Turkish Airlines Miles